herotc/hero-rotation-generator/README.md

-# ARParser
+# hero-rotation-generator

-Parser to generate AethysRotation APLs from simc profiles
+Parses SimC APLs to generate HeroRotation class module.

 ## Refresh profiles

 The launch scripts are designed to automatically parse all the `.simc` profiles present in the `/profiles` folder.

 ### Windows